doychtrendo/Doychin-Trendafilov/README.md

 Description
 -----------

 This repository contains coursework and projects from my QA studies at Telerik Academy Alpha.
 It includes multiple automation testing projects, each focusing on different aspects of web applications.
-The projects utilize tools such as Selenium WebDriver, REST Assured, and JIRA API to perform automated tests on various platforms.
+The projects utilize tools such as Selenium WebDriver, REST Assured, and the JIRA API to perform automated tests on various platforms.

 Projects
 --------

+### JIRA API Automation Tests with REST Assured

+-   **Description**: Automates tasks in JIRA via the JIRA API v2 using REST Assured.
+Includes creating stories and bugs, setting priorities, and linking bugs to stories.
+-   **Technologies**: REST Assured, JIRA API v2
+-   **Directory**: `JiraApiRestTests`

+### JIRA Automation Tests with Selenium WebDriver

+-   **Description**: Automates tasks in JIRA using Selenium WebDriver and the Test Automation Framework with the Page Object Model (POM) design pattern.
+Includes creating stories and bugs, setting priorities, and linking bugs to stories.
+-   **Technologies**: Selenium WebDriver, Test Automation Framework
+-   **Directory**: `JiraSeleniumAutomationTests`

 ### Saucedemo Automation Tests